EliumAcademy/NodePrecourse/README.md

 1. _Keep in touch!
 Along with a link to this repostory you’ll have received an invitation to the Elium Community’s Slack channel.
 Talk to each other!
 Ask coding questions, find a room mate to same some $$$, as us any questions you have._
 2. _Complete Practical Javascript through version 6.
 Gordon has put together an outstanding introduction to good coding and development - these are the hardest skills to learn and the most fundamental.
 We'll be using the code you complete as a foudnation for the first projects so come prepared!_
-3. _Write a code every day.
+3. _Write code every day.
 Check out this famous article by the inventor of JQuery for some motivation._
-4. _keep a coding journal using this website.
+4. _keep a learning journal using this website.
 Each day answer these questions in one sentance or a short list:_
  	* what you will work on today
 	* what you acomplished
 	* what you struggled with